snstac/DTED.org/README.md

 1. **DTED Stream Server**

-   Functions as a drop-in replacement for ATAK's default DTED Stream Server (TPC).
-Works with off-the-shelf ATAK, no additional plugins required.
+   ATAK with no plugin required.
+Operates as a drop-in replacement for ATAK's default DTED Stream Server (TPC).

 2. **Simple DTED Streamer**

-   Operates as a Simple DTED Server for ATAK's [Simple DTED Streamer](https://tak.gov/plugins/simple-dted-streamer) plugin.
+   ATAK with [Simple DTED Streamer](https://tak.gov/plugins/simple-dted-streamer) plugin.
+Operates as a Simple DTED Server.

 ---